qtv100291/Vietnam-administrative-division-json-server/README.md

 Example : Get all District of Hanoi City ( id Province: 01 ) : http://localhost:3000/district/?idProvince=01

-If you find this repository useful, click star button to support me.
+**If you find this repository useful, please click star button to support me.**